Jenkins-05/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2 groups the current user is part of
 3 change the owner of the file
 4 create an empty file called hello
-5 adds execute permission to the owner of the file hello
+5 adds execute permission to the owner of the file hello 6 adds execute permission to the owner and the group owner, and read permission to other users, to the file hello